The best local movers for Harrisburg to Tucson moves

 - Tucson’s population is about 983% greater than Harrisburg.

-- Tucson's public transportation has a score of 5 out of 10 versus Harrisburg's higher score of 6.
+- Tucson’s public transportation score of 5 out of 10 is lower than Harrisburg’s score of 6.

 - Tucson is less walkable than Harrisburg with a score of 43 out of 100 vs Harrisburg’s 68 out of 100.

 - With a score of 66 out of 100, Tucson is more bike-friendly than Harrisburg, which has a score of 57 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Tucson’s crime rate is lower than Harrisburg with a score of 54.43 compared to Harrisburg’s 64.18.
 This means that Tucson neighborhoods are safer than 54.43% of all U.S. neighborhoods, and Harrisburg neighborhoods are safer than 64.18%.